shagunn/DiscourseProject/README.md

 ## File Descriptions

+#### Data
+Data is derived from the main directory (RSTtrees-WSJ-main-1.0) of the RST Discourse Treebank.
+For more details please see the paper above
+1. `training.csv`: data used to train models
+2. `test.csv`: data used for testing

 #### Task 1: Next EDU Prediction
 1. `1 Next EDU Preprocessing.ipynb`: preprocessing RST-DT to generate adjacent EDU pairs
 2. `2 Next EDU Prediction.ipynb`: runs BertForNextSentencePrediction Model